Upcoming Events:

 Good looking team aren't they?

+We got a call requesting an appearance of our golf playing robot at the 2nd annual SBPLI Golf Fundraiser held July 28 at the Stonebridge Golf Club in Hauppauge.
 It was a bright hot day with some cooler cloud cover coming in about the time we arrived with five students and an advisor to setup on the putting green and range in the robot on one of the holes.
 Golfers began drifting in as they finished their rounds and the cocktail hour began about 6 o'clock.
 Some tried their putting against the robot's and occasionally some golfers placed their balls closer to the hole than the robot, and were awarded raffle tickets as a prize.
 Most lost as the robot dropped it's putts into the cup.

 Central Islip has pulled a rookie team together, so we had the lead teacher over, then began mentor visits once a week.
 The Islip robotics students drove our 2010 robot in a lap around the school using inside hallways, drawing stares and attracting comments.
 We left them with the 2010 robot to study and play with and tentatively planned workshops on programming, the kitbot, and electrical/control system.
 They are also invited to shadow Hauppauge at our off-season competitions.
 For Deer Park the Regional Director has sent out an appeal for the loan of unused robots.